markelliot/allezgo/readme.md

 Today, the CLI offers only very basic functionality, with the following sub-commands:

- * `last`: synchronizes the latest Peloton ride to Garmin based on the credentials stored in the `~/.allezgo` configuration file.
+ * `latest`: synchronizes the last 30 days of Peloton rides to Garmin Connect based on the credentials stored in the `~/.allezgo` configuration file.

    Peloton rides are formatted to a Garmin-compatible interchange format (Training Center Database/TCX), with each ride segment (warm-up, workout, cool-down)